The next step in the evolution of completely disregarding that your poi are on fire.

 3.1: Drill hole in cores

 Attach the spade bit to your power drill and find a flat work surface (a workbench is best, but you can also lay cardboard out on your floor).
-We're going to clamp or tightly hold onto the ball as we drill a hole into our cores, partially fill it with epoxy, and then screw in our tether.

 3.2: Fill with epoxy and screw in tether